-- a TEO may leave the PBRF during the course of a year by ceasing operation or changing course offerings, which would reduce its funding to zero and may increase the value of the share received by each remaining TEO - errors may be found in PBRF data related to RDCs or ERI as a result of checks.
-Once corrected, this may result in an increase or decrease in the share of a TEO (with a corresponding adjustment for other TEOs) - > a change in the total PBRF pool size as a result of Budget increases or decreases.
+- A TEO may leave the PBRF during the course of a year by ceasing operation or changing course offerings, which would reduce its funding to zero and may increase the value of the share received by each remaining TEO. - Errors may be found in PBRF data related to RDCs or ERI as a result of checks.
+Once corrected, this may result in an increase or decrease in the share of a TEO (with a corresponding adjustment for other TEOs). - > The total PBRF pool size may change as a result of Budget increases or decreases.